vincent2v/photobooth/FAQ.md

 #### How to hide the Mouse Cursor?
+There are two options to hide the cursor.
+The first approach allows you to show the cursor for a short period of time (helpful if you use a mouse and just want to hide the cursor of some time of inactivity), or to hide it permanently.

+**Solution A**
 To hide the Mouse Cursor we'll use "unclutter":
 ```
 sudo apt-get install unclutter